OfficeDev/office-js-docs-pr/docs/design/add-in-commands.md

 The best way to get started using add-in commands is to take a look at the [Office Add-in commands samples](https://github.com/OfficeDev/Office-Add-in-Commands-Samples/) on GitHub.

-For more information about specifying add-in commands in your manifest, see [Create add-in commands in your manifest](../develop/create-addin-commands.md) and the [VersionOverrides](/javascript/api/manifest/versionoverrides) reference content.
+For more information about specifying add-in commands in your manifest, see [Create add-in commands](../develop/create-addin-commands.md) and the [VersionOverrides](/javascript/api/manifest/versionoverrides) reference content.